dylansteck/tipcalciOS/README.md

 # tipcalciOS
-This is a sample Tip Calculator made for learning purposes by Dylan Steck at the Make School Summer Academy, 2016.
+A simple Tip Calculator app made by Dylan Steck at the Make School Summer Academy 2016 for learning purposes.